Are you considering remodeling your older kitchen buy you can’t decide where to start orr how to do start?

 - Give the contractor a key (or unlock your door when they will arrive) and arrange to be in another room while they are working.

-- If they have questions while they are working, which is inevitable, make sure they know to keep their distance.
+- If they have questions while they are working, which is inevitable, make sure they know how to reach you when you are out since time is of the essence.

-- Shop as much as possible online and when you HAVE to go to look at things in person, be sure to go when the store is the least crowded.
+- Shop as much as possible online and when you HAVE to go to look at things in person.
 We were lucky to get into IKEA before they closed, but we arrived right when they opened and it was empty.

-- Wipe down door knobs, bathrooms sinks and toilets with disinfectant daily.
+- To keep the dust and mess from spreading to your entire home, try to sweep or vacuum daily.
 Wipe down any other things that you know the contractors are using regularly in your home.